akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_3.md

-# Your Second Akka Application, Part 3: Device Groups and Manager
+# Part 3: Device Groups and Manager

 In this chapter, we will integrate our device actors into a component that manages devices.
 When a new device comes online, there is no actor representing it.
 We need to be able to ask the device manager component to create a new